 Have you been told to “forgive and forget” abuse and betrayal?
 You’re not alone.
-Women in the BTR community have been spiritually and emotionally abused by clergy, therapists, and others who have pushed them toward “forgiving” their abusers as a means to cover up the abuse and bypass trauma.
+Women in the Betrayal Trauma Recovery Community have been spiritually and emotionally abused by clergy, therapists, and others who have pushed them toward forgiving abuse as a means to make the victim pay for the abuser’s actions.

-However, Valerie Hudson, university distinguished professor and champion for women’s rights, sheds a new perspective on what forgiveness actually means in the context of abuse and betrayal.
-Listen to the free BTR podcast and read the full transcript below for more.
+Valerie Hudson, a distinguished professor and champion for women’s rights, sheds a new perspective on what forgiveness actually means in the context of abuse and betrayal.

 Forgiveness vs. Reconciliation (They’re Not The Same Thing)